Thomas Hoving: Later career

-He left the Met on June 30, 1977, to start an independent consulting firm for museums, Hoving Associates.
+He resigned from the Met on June 30, 1977.
+Hoving planned to direct a new private education center within the Met to be funded by the Annenberg family, but "rising controversy" caused the proposal to be abandoned.
+He instead started an independent consulting firm for museums, called Hoving Associates.
 From 1978 to 1984 he was an arts correspondent for the ABC newsmagazine 20/20.
+His debut in its second-ever installment on June 13, 1978 was a feature about the making of Jaws 2.
 In 1978, he published Tutankhamun.
 The Untold Story, a non-fiction book about the discovery of the Egyptian tomb, with particular attention to its discoverer, Howard Carter.
-He edited Connoisseur Magazine from 1981 to 1991; along with his memoirs of his time at the Met, he is also the author of books on a number of art-related subjects, including art forgeries, Grant Wood, Andrew Wyeth, Tutankhamen, and the 12th-century walrus ivory crucifix known as the Bury St. Edmunds Cross.
+He edited Connoisseur Magazine from 1982 to 1991.
+Along with his memoirs of his time at the Met, he is also the author of books on a number of art-related subjects, including art forgeries, Grant Wood, Andrew Wyeth, Tutankhamen, and the 12th-century walrus ivory crucifix known as the Bury St. Edmunds Cross.
 Additionally, in 1999, he wrote the text for the Art For Dummies book in the "...For Dummies" series.

 Personal life

 In 1953, Hoving was married to Nancy Bell, a Vassar College graduate whom he met at a house party in Princeton.
 She was the daughter of Elliott V. Bell (1902–1983), a writer for The New York Times who managed the two successful gubernatorial campaigns for his friend, Thomas E. Dewey.
-Together, they were the parents of a daughter, Petrea "Trea" Hoving.
+They had a daughter.

 Hoving died of lung cancer at his home in Manhattan, New York City, on December 10, 2009.